 How high is the Eureka Tower?

-The tower is 297m up!
-There are 1,642 stairs up 88 levels to the Eureka Skydeck.
-Eureka Tower is the tallest residential building in Australia, and the Eureka Skydeck is the highest public vantage point (285m) in the southern hemisphere!
+The tower is 297 metres (975 feet) high.
+There are 1,642 stairs up Level 88 - the Eureka Skydeck.
+The Eureka Tower is the tallest residential building in Australia, and the Eureka Skydeck is the highest public vantage point (285m) in the southern hemisphere!

 What does my entry fee include?